delb-xml/delb-py/docs/installation.rst

 -----------------

-The repository includes configurations so that beside a suited Python interpreter three tools need to be available globally. pipx_ is the recommended facilitation to install the Python implemented tools *black* and *hatch*.
+The repository includes configurations so that beside a suited Python interpreter two tools need to be available globally.

 just
 ~~~~